sysflow-telemetry/sf-processor/plugins/actions/example/README.md

 ## Building the plugin for release

-To build the plugin for deployment, Go requires the code to be compiled with the exact package versions that the SysFlow processor was compiled with.
+To build the plugin for release, Go requires the code to be compiled with the exact package versions that the SysFlow processor was compiled with.
 The easiest way to achieve this is to use the pre-built `plugin-builder` Docker image in your build.
 This option also works for building plugins for deployment with the SysFlow binary packages.

 Below is an example of how this can be achieved.
 Set $TAG to a SysFlow release (>=0.4.0), `edge`, or `dev`.